- 1.1. Mathematicians and proof assistants

 7.1.3.
 How can this mode of human-like reasoning be presented to the user in an interactive, multimodal way?

 Investigate new ways of interacting with proof objects.
-The result of working on this subgoal was the interactive expression engine of the ProofWidgets framework as discussed in Section 5.4.
-This system follows a long history of research on 'proof-by-pointing' starting with Bertot and Théry [BT98[BT98]Bertot, Yves; Théry, LaurentA generic approach to building user interfaces for theorem provers (1998)Journal of Symbolic Computation], and my approach mainly follows similar work in other systems, for example the system found in KeY [ABB+16[ABB+16]Ahrendt, Wolfgang; Beckert, Bernhard; et al.Deductive Software Verification - The KeY Book (2016)].
-My approach is unique in the coupling of the implementation of proof-by-pointing with the general purpose ProofWidgets framework.
+The result of working on this subgoal was the interactive expression engine of the ProofWidgets framework as discussed in Chapter 5.
+This system follows a long history of research on 'proof-by-pointing' starting with Bertot and Théry [BT98, and my approach mainly follows similar work in other systems, for example, the system found in KeY ][ABB+16.
+My approach is unique in the coupling of the implementation of proof-by-pointing with the general purpose ProofWidgets framework. ]

 Produce an interactive interface for a human-like reasoning system.

-I regard this research goal as being achieved.
-As mentioned there are many more implementation improvements that could be made and I will provide some things that can be done in Section 7.2.
+There are many more implementation improvements that could be made and future directions are provided in Section 7.2.

 7.2.
 Future work and closing remarks

 In this thesis, the purpose of the natural language generator was to demonstrate that the system was human-like.
-However one question that arises from the evaluation study in Chapter 7 is whether natural language generation is useful for creating accessible ITPs.
-Participants were generally willing to learn to use a new syntax and language for mathematicsAlthough note that this may be due to sample selection bias Section 6.7., which suggests that the main hurdle to adoption is not the use of a technical language.
-An additional focus group or study investigating whether natural language proofs play a role in ease of use of a theorem prover would be helpful in determining whether natural langauge generation of mathematics should be pursued in the future.
+However, one question that arises from the evaluation study in Chapter 6 is whether natural language generation is useful for creating accessible ITPs.
+Participants were generally willing to learn to use a new syntax and language for mathematicsAlthough note that this may be due to sample selection bias (see Section 6.7)., which suggests that the main hurdle to adoption is not the use of a technical language.
+An additional focus group or study investigating whether natural language proofs play a role in easing the use of a theorem prover would be helpful in determining whether natural language generation of mathematics should be pursued in the future.

 7.2.1.
 Closing remarks

-Thank you for reading my thesis.
-HumanProof is not production-ready software, and so I would not recommend using it for the day-to-day of formalisation.
+HumanProof is a prototype and thus not production-ready software for day-to-day formalisation.
 I do hope that HumanProof will provide some ideas and inspiration in how the theorem provers of the future are designed.

 Bibliography for this chapter

-- [LC20]Lample, Guillaume; Charton, FrançoisDeep Learning For Symbolic Mathematics (2020)ICLRpublisher OpenReview.netview online
+- [LC20]Lample, Guillaume; Charton, FrançoisDeep Learning For Symbolic Mathematics (2020)ICLRpublisher OpenReview.nethttps://openreview.net/forum?id=S1eZYeHFDS

-- [LYWP21]Li, Wenda; Yu, Lei; Wu, Yuhuai; Paulson, Lawrence C.IsarStep: a Benchmark for High-level Mathematical Reasoning (2021)International Conference on Learning Representationsview online
+- [LYWP21]Li, Wenda; Yu, Lei; Wu, Yuhuai; Paulson, Lawrence C.IsarStep: a Benchmark for High-level Mathematical Reasoning (2021)International Conference on Learning Representationshttps://openreview.net/forum?id=Pzj6fzU6wkj